uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/node_priorities.rst

 graph which are available to be executed.

-If a node with priority has nested parallel construct the thread that waits this parallel contruct to complete might take tasks with no priority, but may not take another priority task.
+If a node with priority has nested parallel construct the thread that waits this parallel construct to complete might take tasks with no priority, but may not take another priority task.
 If such behavior is undesirable, we recommend to either use isolation or specify a priority for each node.